FELT-Labs/documentation/guides/data-provider.md

 _Keep in mind that once you publish your data, the Ocean provider code has full access to your data.
 Hence you must trust the entity running the Ocean provider (you can also be the one running the Ocean provider)._

-### Data Format
+### Data Format for using FELT algorithm

-For using FELT with your own data, you will first need to have data in the correct data format.
+If you want to use FELT algorithm with your own data, you will first need to have data in the correct data format.
 Right now, we support only **CSV format**.
 With the following rules:

 * CSV contains only numerical data
-* The last column is the target column
 * Remove header row from data
 * All datasets used during training must have the same number of columns